paulstephane/paulstephane.github.io/powerDAC-S2.md

 ![Speakers](https://user-images.githubusercontent.com/33669641/221506569-9956652e-c551-432b-92da-4859b05b43fa.jpg)

-As can be seen in the picture, I added 20 Kg weights on the base of the speakers to improve their stability.
+As can be seen in the picture, I added 20kg weights to the base of the speakers to improve their stability.

-Is the system perfect ?
-No system is, but it is perfect for me!
-Can it be improved upon - only the Brown brothers from ECDesigns hold the answer to that question!
+No system is perfect, but this one is close to perfect for me.
+Can it be improved upon?
+Only the Brown brothers from ECDesigns hold the answer to that question.